-The inventory-based assessment method has been used by PNNL since the initial building assessment in 1991.
+The inventory-based assessment method5 has been used by PNNL since the initial building assessment in 1991.
 The inventory method yields an assessment based on the current building status (or even the future status if projected future inventory quantities are used in the assessment), while the other prescribed methods yield an assessment based on past building measurements.
 The inventory method may be more appropriate for use at research and development facilities where types and quantities of radionuclides may change and where historical sampling data may not be a reliable predictor of future emissions.

-Since 2006, PNNL has maintained radioactive inventory information using the Radioactive Material Tracking (RMT) System, a web-based software tool that supports real-time tracking of radioactive materials.
-The RMT System provides a process that is used to achieve compliance with numerous regulatory requirements pertaining to radioactive material management.
+Since 2006, PNNL has maintained radioactive inventory information using the Radioactive Material Tracking System (RMT), a web-based software tool that supports real-time tracking of radioactive materials.
+RMT has been updated since Revision 6 of this document to include the PNNL-Sequim Campus.
+RMT provides a process that is used to achieve compliance with numerous regulatory requirements pertaining to radioactive material management.
 Appendix A provides a summary of the database features that apply to radioactive air emissions.
-RMT System is updated by radioactive material custodians as well as other users with authorized access to radioactive material.
+RMT is updated by radioactive material custodians as well as other users with authorized access to radioactive material.
 The software allows the approved user to add, move, modify, and ship radioactive materials in and out of PNNL buildings and verifies that building radioactive material inventory limits have not been exceeded with any inventory update.
-RMT System also has extensive search and report capabilities.
-For buildings with multiple emission points, RMT System has the capability to verify compliance with sub-building zones.
-This capability has not yet been employed for MSL and for some spaces ascertained to have unfiltered emission units in FY 2017 (e.g., 3430 individual perchloric acid hoods).
-In these cases, calculations were performed in spreadsheets using data downloaded from RMT System and from other sources to estimate emissions, and reports were manually generated outside of RMT System.
+RMT also has extensive search and report capabilities.
+For buildings with multiple emission points, the system can verify compliance with sub-building zones.